Blog-Reference and Blog-Reference

 MMT, too, got the profit theory wrong.
 And when you do not understand profit, you do not understand how the monetary economy works.
 This fate MMT shares with Walrasianism, Keynesianism, Marxianism, and Austrianism.

 To see the classical idiocy of your argument you need simply transpose it as follows: ‘My conclusion, which I reached in about 1975, was that the flat-earth model works pretty well.
 Most of the time, nay every time, the sun has gone up.
-Haven’t seem any reason in the intervening 40 years to change my mind.’
+Haven’t seen any reason in the intervening 40 years to change my mind.’

 Before others feel the urge to make fools of themselves, all commonsensers are invited to take notice of what J. S. Mill has said to the low-IQ folks of his time.
 The key point is not so hard to understand and is still applicable: get out of economics.
 For further references see: